 On October 25, we paid tribute to three of Chicago’s “Heroes of Medicine” dedicated to turning their research into treatments at the Halo Awards.
 They were Teresa K. Woodruff, PhD at Northwestern, Andrea Domenighetti, PhD at the Shirley Ryan AbilityLab and Eugene B. Chang, MD at the University of Chicago.

 Read on to see photos and learn more about these inspiring scientists.
 Do you know a “Hero of Medicine”?
-Sign up to find out when nominations open for the 2019 Halo Awards.
+Nominate a deserving scientist to be recognized at the 2019 Halo Awards on October 12 at the Museum of Science and Industry.

 Thomas J. Watkins Professor of Obstetrics & Gynecology at Northwestern University and a trailblazer in the study of fertility preservation in cancer patients.
 She pioneered a new interdisciplinary field of medical research she coined “oncofertility” that combines elements of oncology and fertility.
 In August 2018, she helped pass Illinois legislation requiring that health insurance companies cover egg freezing for cancer patients.